TheCodeCache/learn-spark-concepts/Drastic Coalesce.md

 `repartition` results in shuffle, can be used to increase/decrease the partitions
 `coalesce` may or may not result in shuffle, directly depends on the # of partitions

-In case of partition increase, coalesce behavior is same as repartition
+In case of partition increase, it stays at the current # of partitions, as if nothing happens
 but in case of patition decrease, `coalesce optimized data shuffle by merging local partitions ie. within executor`

 We've 2 types of coalesce as follows: